blidblid/berglund/projects/rx/README.md

 }
 ```

-### Step 2 - connect using subjects
+### Step 2 - make observable connectable using subjects

-In step 1, the information flow is:
+In step 1, the information flow missing a key part - at no point does it describe where a user interacts with it.

-- A user types their user name and password
-- An API is called to log the user in
-- Using the user resulting object, an API is called to get their favorite movie.

-But all observables are silent.
-There are no event producers, so nothing will happen.

-This is where the second step comes in: revisit the observables and wrap them with a `Subject`.
+This is where the second step comes in: revisit the observables above and wrap some of them with `userInput`.
+This will create a `Subject` and subscribe it to that observable.
+The observable has become _connectable_ in the sense that we can push values onto it.
-Use a different type of `Subject` depending on the type of observables.

 ```typescript
 import { userInput } from '@berglund/rx';